torvalds/linux/Documentation/kernel-hacking/hacking.rst

 If you are allocating more than a page worth of bytes you can use :c:func:`vmalloc()`.
 It'll allocate virtual memory in the kernel map.
-This block is not contiguous in physical memory, but the MMU makes it look like it is for you (so it'll only look contiguous to the CPUs, not to external device drivers).
+This block is yest contiguous in physical memory, but the MMU makes it look like it is for you (so it'll only look contiguous to the CPUs, yest to external device drivers).
 If you really need large physically contiguous memory for some weird device, you have a problem: it is poorly supported in Linux because after some time memory fragmentation in a running kernel makes it hard.
 The best way is to allocate the block